Mazara del Vallo

-Mazara del Vallo (/it/; Mazzara /scn/) is a city and comune in the province of Trapani, northwestern Sicily, Italy.
-It lies mainly on the left bank at the mouth of the Mazaro river.
+Mazara del Vallo (/it/; Mazzara /scn/) is a city and comune (municipality) in the Province of Trapani in the autonomous island region of Sicily in Italy.
+Lying mainly on the left bank at the mouth of the Mazaro river, it has 50,070 inhabitants.

 It is an agricultural and fishing centre and its port gives shelter to the largest fishing fleet in Italy.
 The city is also one of the most historically significant in Sicily.

 History

 Etymology and origins

-Mazara was founded by the Phoenicians in the 9th century BC with the name of Mazar who made it an important mercantile emporium.
+Mazara was probably founded by the Phoenicians before the foundation of nearby Selinunte in 628 BC. with the name of Mazar who made it an important mercantile emporium.
 The discovery of Phoenician vases demonstrate the existence of a Phoenician port built between the 6th and 5th centuries BC.
 Other evidence is in the palace of the Knights of Malta, where finds show the existence of the ancient Punic trading post.
 Also, a stone slab engraved with a Phoenician inscription found in the channel of the river Màzaro is now preserved in the Museum of the Dancing Satyr.
+A Roman shipwreck, dated to between the 2nd and 1st centuries BC, was discovered off the coast in 2026.

 It then passed under the control of Greeks, Carthaginians, Romans, Vandals, Ostrogoths, Byzantines, before being occupied by the Arabs in the year 827 AD.
 During the Arab period, Sicily was divided into three different administrative regions, Val di Noto, Val Demone and Val di Mazara, making the city an important commercial harbour and centre of learning.

 In 1072, Mazara was conquered by Normans, headed by Roger I. During that period, in 1093, the Roman Catholic Diocese of Mazara del Vallo was instituted.

 After the death of Emperor Frederick II, Sicily passed to the Angevins, then followed by the Catalans of the Aragon Crown.
 The Aragon period (1282–1409) is characterized by a political, economic and demographic decline of Mazara.
 The city passed under the control of the House of Savoy in 1713, a reign which lasted only five years, being replaced by the Habsburg Empire (for 16 years) followed by the Bourbons.
 In 1860 the city was finally conquered by Giuseppe Garibaldi and the Mille, thus joining the then newly formed Kingdom of Italy.

 The city was known as Mazzara del Vallo until the World War II period, following which the spelling was changed to Mazara del Vallo.

-Today
+Contemporary era

 Today Mazara is widely considered to be one of the most important fishing centres of Italy; tussles about fishing rights, especially with the North-African countries, figure large in the town's recent history, boat sequestrations being a common event.
 Currently the fishing business in the city seems to be less significant, mainly because of the increasing lack of younger people willing to work in the industry.